ccxrl/ASL_detection/README.md

 5. Inside the real_time_prediction.py, at line 33 labels dict, define hand gestures based on their folder name in the "data" folder.
 6. Run real_time_prediction.py to start predicting asl.

+how to test:
+Since there's a model file already, just run the real_time_prediction to test the program

 ------------------------NOT FINAL README------------------------------